-I highly recommend the Diploma of Art Appreciation offered by The Art Institute.
+I highly recommend the Art Appreciation course offered by The Art Institute.
 This is a comprehensive, stimulating course which takes you on a journey of empowerment through the history and development of Western Art.
-But it's more than that; an exploration of the people, an expose of the politics,and a chance to deconstruct the works that changed the world and the movements that sculpted our thinking.
+But it's more than that; an exploration of the people, an expose of the politics, and a chance to deconstruct the works that changed the world and the movements that sculpted our thinking.
 It's also a great opportunity to reflect on your own view of art and articism; how and why creativity both benefits and shapes our society.

 The course materials are of a very high standard, the assignments are relevant and often deliciously provocative, the tutors provide outstanding support and the process is simple, effective and efficient.
-Most significantly, the Diploma makes you think; to move beyond blanket appreciation or criticism towards a level of discernment and rationalisation that is enriching and rewarding.
+Most significantly, the course makes you think; to move beyond blanket appreciation or criticism towards a level of discernment and rationalization that is enriching and rewarding.